daniel64bit/biofuel_brazil_plants/docs/source/index.rst

-.. usinas_etanol documentation master file, created by sphinx-quickstart.
+.. ethanol_brazil_plants documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project usinas_etanol's API docs!
+Welcome to project ethanol_brazil_plants's API docs!
 =============================================

 .. toctree::